binded/advisory-lock/README.md

 Some use cases:

 - You have a ["clock process"](https://devcenter.heroku.com/articles/scheduled-jobs-custom-clock-processes)
-  and want to make absolutely sure only one process will never be more than one process running (this could happen if you scale up the process by accident or through a zero downtime deploy mechanism that keeps the old version of the process running while the new one is starting).
+  and want to make absolutely sure there will never be more than one process active at any given time.
+This sort of situation could otherwise happen if you scale up the process by accident or through a zero downtime deploy mechanism that keeps the old version of the process running while the new one is starting.

 - You run an Express based web app and want to post a message to Slack every 30 mins containing some stats (new registrations in last 30 mins